zdelrosario/data-science-curriculum/curriculum.md

   - hyperparameters based on an appropriate error estimate

 ## (Communication)
-- Write easily-readable code by following a styleguide
+- write easily-readable code by following a styleguide
-- Tell a story using the ABT framework
+- tell a story using the ABT framework
-- Judge a data story using the ABT framework
+- judge a data story using the ABT framework

 ## (Reproducibility)